Importance of Organizing

 A good organizational structure is the foundation of effective and efficient management.
 It is the means by which a manager directs, controls, motivates, and coordinates his subordinates.

-A sound organizational structure is desirable to make conscious every company member of the organization’s goals and their role in this.
-As a result, they are clear and work without delay and the jobs are done in an efficient manager.
+A sound organizational structure is desirable to make every company member of the organization’s goals and their role in this.
+As a result, they are clear and work without delay and the jobs are done in an efficient manner.

 Benefits of Specialization